-"No, no, Marceline, we surely don't want any of that layed on us before we meet some great guys and get our research work done for your uncle.
+"No, no, Marceline, we surely don't want any of that laid on us before we meet some great guys and get our research work done for your uncle.
 Remember what happened in school with that sociology professor who threatened to get you expelled for following him around campus."

 "That was a complete misunderstanding, Sarah.
-All I wanted was some help with a big assignment; he thought I was coming onto him too hard, so he responded with amourous remarks.
+All I wanted was some help with a big assignment; he thought I was coming onto him too hard, so he responded with amorous remarks.
 Besides, nothing came of it."

 "And use your sophistication to best advantage Marceline; it can work miracles in a woodsy town, just to stand out a bit."